vallacy/SNA-Classrooms-Project/README.md

 # Social Network Analysis (SNA) in Introductory Statistics Classrooms Project

 ## Project Description
-I led a team of researchers to collect and analyze data on students' connections with one another in introductory psychology statistics classes to see whether classroom connectedness within the lab section of psychology statistics courses was associated with students' levels of grit, and/or resilience.
+I led a team of researchers to collect and analyze data on students' connections with one another in introductory psychology statistics classes to see whether classroom connectedness within the lab section of psychology statistics courses was associated with students' levels of grit and/or resilience.

 We collected data at the end of the semester.
 Students were given a link to complete a survey via Google Forms and completed it on their own time.